mrpaulphan/idm250/_instructor_materials/assignments/final.md

   Code is clean.
 White spaces, comments, and proper indentation is used in the files.

 ### Extra Credit
+To receive full credit, you must hit every criteria
-- [ ] Create three custom blocks using ACF (WIP)
+- [ ] Create three unique custom ACF blocks using ACF (5 points).
 - [ ] Create an ACF Options page that will allow me to update the logo, favicon, footer text, and 404 page.
+(3 points)

 ### Submission Example